KkomSang/KICC/README.md

 ### Monitoring & Alerts
 * **Log-Based Alerts**: Configured a `build-fail-alert` with a critical severity level to monitor logs for any Cloud Run revision errors.

-## 🐛 Troubleshooting & Lessons Learned

-* **Secret Manager Injection Issue**:
-  * **Problem**: The application failed to load the JSON authentication key for GCP Storage because the full JSON content was injected directly instead of a file path.
-  * **Solution**: Separated the "key" from the "map" by mounting the secret as a volume and passing only the file path (`file:/app/secrets/storage`) as an environment variable.